heptarch/heptarch.github.io/drafts/cone.md

 *Comment.*
 <span style="padding-left: 40px; display:block">
 This one plants a flag on a dungheap and cannot help but praise it; but in pointing the way, he loses the way and ends up holding a pile of dung.
-One should praise nothing and point nowhere; in saying so, I plant my flag on the same heap.
+One should praise nothing and point nowhere; in so saying, I plant my flag on the same heap.
 </span>

 *Verse.*